tnscorcoran/springboot-quarkus-serverless/README.md

 ## Steps

 First we need package our native application into a container image using the provided Dockerfile (/quarkus-hello-world/Dockerfile.native) and push it to our remote container registry.
-First login to your remote repo, using _podman login_ or _docker login_
+First login to your remote repo, using _podman login_ or _docker login_ then execute the following or your equivalent according how you want to tag and name your repo:
 ```
 cd $REPO_HOME/quarkus-hello-world
 mvn package